ramity/notes/truss.md

       raft timer set project P253
       ```

   - cpp binary that runs as a process that enables users to see your progress.
 Shooting for real time application in which git is leveraged to determine how much work.
 Collab sessions enables a script that watches all files contained in the root directory for changes.
 When a file's last modified date is more recent than it's last saved date, it automatically pushes the output of `git diff HEAD > file.out` to the server where it is applied to a repo associated with the username of the user that pushed the code. `USERNAME-collab`.
 The contents in which are viewable via the web based gui.
+This process can be done by combining the following link (https://stackoverflow.com/a/4610846) and `scp`-ing the file to the backend server.
+The process of watching the directory for file changes can be done with the following script (https://gist.github.com/senko/1154509) but a dep free script may require more searching.
+One could dig through the assetic:watch command to determine more information as to how that works (https://github.com/symfony/assetic-bundle/blob/master/Command/WatchCommand.php).
+If anything a cpp file could be started into a process that watches the directory, but stated under speculation entirely.

     - ```bash
       # start a collab session